BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !dbattle(["Genesect", :GENESECT, 8], ["Genesect", :GENESECT, 9], "Factory Field")

 Finally, the Douse Drive themed team.
 This one is a bit harder in my opinion than the previous few just because Rain is the best weather condition.
 There are FOUR Bug/Steel types in this battle, so if you can change the weather to Sun or at least away from Rain, Fire types can be very useful here.
-Just note that Hardy's Pokémon are generally fast and frail and will die to the Water type moves, so look out for that.
+Just note that Hardy's Pokemon are generally fast and frail and will die to the Water type moves, so look out for that.

 Once you win, you'll get the *Douse Drive*.
 Head back to the center, then go up from here and talk to Hardy if you'd like.